okurx/nmea_message_parser_project/README.md

 # NMEA Message Parser Project

-This project provides a parser for NMEA sentences, with support for the GPRMC and GPROT sentence types.
+This project provides a parser for NMEA sentences.

 ## Supported Sentences